 Rebecca is an elementary school teacher and division director at an independent school in La Jolla, California and has over 20 years of experience in education.
 She coaches teachers using the Connected Teaching model and uses Connected Parenting in her own classroom.
-She provides coaching to families in the San Diego area and is the intake and media coordinator for Connected Parenting.
+She provides coaching to families in the San Diego area and is the Director of Operations for Connected Parenting.

 Janis Beach M.S.W., R.S.W., Parent and Child Therapist

 Janis has been working with children and their families for over 25 years.
 She believes strongly in building the strength and resiliency of children and adults; this belief is the central core of her work.

 Janis brings a diverse range of experience and expertise to Connected Parenting.
 Prior to entering private practice in 2000, she was the coordinator of social work at the Toronto District School Board for seven years, and a school based social worker for 15 years, where she worked with students, their families and school personnel.
 Janis is also a family mediator.